paymoapp/api/sections/company.md

 currency_position | text | Position of currency relative to displayed amounts.
-Available options: `left`, `right`. next_invoice_number | text | Autoincrement number value when creating new invoice next_estimate_number | text | Autoincrement number value when creating new estimate date_format | text | Format for displaying dates in the application.
+Available options: `left`, `right`. next_invoice_number | text | Autoincrement number value when creating new invoice next_estimate_number | text | Autoincrement number value when creating new estimate online_payments | text | If equal to `1`, online payment for invoices will be enabled. date_format | text | Format for displaying dates in the application.
 Available options: `Y-m-d`, `d/m/Y`, `m/d/Y`, `d.m.Y`. time_format | text | Format for displaying time values.
-Available options: `H:i` for 24-hour format, `h:i a` for 12-hour format. decimal_sep | text | Decimal separator for displaying numeric values thousands_sep | text | Thousands separator for displaying numeric values week_start | text | Numeric value in the range 0-6 representing the day the week starts, 0 being Sunday, 6 being Saturday. account_type | text | Type of Paymo account: free or commercial max_users | integer | Maximal number of active users for the company, as set up in the Paymo subscription current_users | integer | Number of active users in the company
+Available options: `H:i` for 24-hour format, `h:i a` for 12-hour format. decimal_sep | text | Decimal separator for displaying numeric values thousands_sep | text | Thousands separator for displaying numeric values week_start | text | Numeric value in the range 0-6 representing the day the week starts, 0 being Sunday, 6 being Saturday. workday_start | text | Workday start hour in HH:SS 24-hour format
+workday_end | text | Workday end hour in HH:SS 24-hour format
+working_days | text | Comma separated list of working days of the week.
+Days are represented by numbers in the range 0-6, 0 being Sunday, 6 being Saturday. account_type | text | Type of Paymo account: free or commercial max_users | integer | Maximal number of active users for the company, as set up in the Paymo subscription current_users | integer | Number of active users in the company